 For more details, see Nolo’s article “IRS Extends 2019 Income Tax Payment Deadline In Response to Coronavirus.”

 Health insurance is no longer mandated for individuals in the vast majority of states, so some independent contractors don’t have it.
 If you’re one of these, check with your state health insurance exchange.
 You may be allowed to obtain Affordable Care Act (ACA) coverage through your state exchange right now.
 Several states are classifying the pandemic as a special enrollment event to allow uninsured state residents to obtain coverage.
-The states that have already done so include: California, Connecticut, the District of Columbia, Massachusetts, Maryland, Nevada, New York, Rhode Island, and Washington state.
+The states that have already done so include: California, Colorado, Connecticut, the District of Columbia, Massachusetts, Maryland, Minnesota, Nevada, New York, Rhode Island, and Washington state.
 Others may do so as well.

 Depending on your income, you may qualify for tax credits to cover much of the cost of the health insurance premiums for yourself and your family.
 But, you can qualify for these credits only if you obtain your health insurance through your state exchange.